 A Scoping/ EIR process is being followed.
-Currently, a Pre-Application Scoping process has been submitted.
-The Draft Scoping Report (this report) is being undertaken to present a description of proposed activities and to identify potential environmental and socioeconomic issues.
-Comments raised by I&APs will be presented during and incorporated in, the Scoping Phase and subsequently addressed in the EIR phase.
+Currently, the Application Form and Draft Scoping Report were submitted to the DEA&DP on the 7th April 2021.
+The Draft Scoping Report was undertaken to present a description of proposed activities and to identify potential environmental and socioeconomic issues.
+Comments raised by I&APs will be presented during and incorporated in, the Scoping Phase (namely the Final Scoping Report) and will subsequently be addressed in the EIR phase.
 Comments raised by I&APs, authorities, the project team, as well specialists, based on baseline studies undertaken, will be included as part of the scoping phase.

-This Draft Scoping Report, being undertaken in terms of NEMA, summarises the process undertaken, considered alternatives, and comments raised by stakeholders.
+This Final Scoping Report, being undertaken in terms of NEMA, summarises the process undertaken, considered alternatives, and comments raised by stakeholders.
 Positive and negative impacts of the proposed dam development can be summarised as follows: